 The Leader in Me Effectiveness Study

-Two people in front of a research poster
+Five people in front of a poster

-Two people in front of a research poster
+Nicole Brass in front of a poster